 Within the scope of this blog post, we’re going to show you how ShareGate Apricot’s automated external sharing reviews engage with owners you trust—ensuring someone is always accountable for keeping sensitive data secure.

-Want help identifying your valuable content?
-Check out our step-by-step guide on how to collaborate with owners to categorize your teams according business purpose.
+Want help classifying your valuable content?
+Check out our step-by-step guide on how to collaborate with owners to categorize your teams according business purpose and level of sensitivity.